 - Form the chicken wire into a cone and fasten together by bending the ends in.

 - Saturate sphagnum moss in water and stuff the form with the moss firmly; Be sure to pack the moss so that you have a firm base to work with

 - If taking cuttings, I cut the growing tip off, measuring between 2 to 5 inches in length, and strip off the lower leaves and let the cuttings sit out at room temperature for a day or two to form a callous.

-- If you are using small potted plants, remove the plant from the pot, shake off most of the soil and you are ready to insert this into the moss form
+- If you are using small potted plants, remove the plant from the pot, shake off most of the soil from around the roots and you are ready to insert this into the moss form

 - Using a pencil or sharp pointed stick, insert the point into the sphagnum moss and wiggle the end to make the hole larger enough to receive the cutting or plant

 - Insert the cutting as far as you can; If the cutting is loose, you can use wire fern pins to hold it steady

 - Place the full moss cone into a pot of soil and fasten the edges to the soil with fern pins

 - For the first couple of days, keep the cone in the shade, gradually moving out to the sun, when the cuttings start to root which can take only a week or two